Royce David

-Royce David Pearson (born February 10, 1999), is an American record producer and DJ.
-David is known for producing Lil Mosey's singles "Noticed", "Kamikaze", and "Stuck in a Dream", peaking at numbers 80, 97, and 62 on the US Billboard Hot 100, respectively.
+Royce David Pearson (born February 10, 1999) is an American record producer and DJ.
+David is known for producing several songs for fellow Seattle native Lil Mosey's singles "Noticed", "Kamikaze", and "Stuck in a Dream", each of which entered the US Billboard Hot 100.

 He has collaborated with and produced singles for multiple rappers including BlocBoy JB, Chris Brown, Gunna, and Trippie Redd.
 "Noticed" topped the Swedish national record chart, Sverigetopplistan, in October 2018.

 Early life and career

 Royce David Pearson was born on February 10, 1999, in Seattle, Washington.
 He grew up in the north end of Seattle.
 He attended and graduated from Lakeside School.
 He began his music career making music alongside fellow rapper Lil Mosey in 2016 as the two started working together In 2018, David produced Mosey's debut studio album, Northsbest.
 The album was awarded with RIAA Gold certification and peaked at 29 on the US Billboard 200.
 In 2019, David produced Certified Hitmaker by Lil Mosey featuring Chris Brown, Trippie Redd, Gunna, and AJ Tracey.
 The album peaked at twelfth position on the US Billboard 200.

 Due to their longtime collaboration, David has been recognized as the key element to Mosey's sound.
 He is also noted for his producer tag, "Aye Royce, you did it right here!"